The Monogamy Detox

-With two decades of experience teaching and facilitating in groups small and large, Mel has a reputation for innovation, novelty, and being able to guide others to think— and live— outside the box
+With over two decades of experience teaching and facilitating in groups small and large, Mel has a reputation for innovation, novelty, and both thinking and living outside the box.

-Mel is queer, loves cats, and experiences her relationships as a solo polyamorous individual.
-She lives on the traditional and unseeded Coast Salish territories of K'ómoks in British Columbia, Canada.
+Mel is queer, and lives, loves, and dances on the traditional and unceded territories of the K’ómoks Nation in British Columbia, Canada.

 Read Mel’s full biography here.